Nassau County Attorney

-The mission of the County Attorney’s Office is to provide high quality, timely, professional, and cost-effective legal representation to the Board of County Commissioners, and to other officials of Nassau County as directed by the Board.
+To provide high-quality, timely, professional, and cost-effective legal representation to the Board of County Commissioners, and to other Officials of Nassau County as directed by the Board.

 The County Attorney is appointed by the Board of County Commissioners and is responsible for providing legal services, counsel, and representation to the Board of County Commissioners, County Departments and Staff, as well as various boards and committees organized under the Board of County Commissioners.

 Legal services include drafting, preparing, and reviewing legal documents such as ordinances, resolutions, contracts, agreements, and memorandums.
 The County Attorney represents the Board of County Commissioners in outside litigation cases and manages the County’s lobbying service providers.